nsccDanieltpenny/NursingPatientRecordsSimulationApp/NursingEducationalBackend/Readme.md

 I have completed setting up the test unit and ran a retrieval test on the ADL table, and the test was successful.

+ENUM input needs validation on both the frontend and backend, with only the available options selectable.
+For more detail, please refer to the ERD.